 recording artist, and "armchair musicologist" -- meaning that, without leaving my house much,

-I managed to appear a "world-renowned expert" on the entire realm of stringed
+I managed to appear to be a "world-renowned expert" on the entire realm of stringed

 Since my "humorous essays"